 Giving your team the proper tools gives them more time to serve and support your clients in the best possible ways.
 High-quality support tools simplify the lives of customers and agents and convey the impression that your business is conducted professionally.

 Based on their experiences with your company across various channels, each customer’s profile develops a rich picture of that client, providing any agent dealing with that customer with a quick overview of that customer’s history and wants.
-Also, customers are spared the hassle of repeating themselves to numerous agents, and agents can resolve issues more rapidly.
+Customers are also spared the hassle of repeating themselves to numerous agents, and agents can resolve issues more rapidly.

 - Communicate clearly

-When communicating with clients, clarity is essential since ambiguous language breeds misunderstanding and avoidable errors.
-When you don’t communicate with customers clearly, you risk making errors that undermine their trust in your company.
+Clarity is essential when communicating with clients since ambiguous language breeds misunderstandings and avoidable errors.
+If you don’t communicate with customers clearly, you risk making errors undermining their trust in your company.

 Removing any industry terminology and communicating without technical jargon will help to reduce miscommunication.
 Instead, use plain language that anybody can understand.
 And when communicating with customers, avoid confusing them with too much information at once.
 Additionally, transparency is a crucial component of good communication.
 When a customer asks you a question, and you are unsure of the answer, be honest with them and promise to get back to them as soon as possible.